nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/out_in.rst

   :width: 400
   :align: center

 d. **Preprocess the apo structure**.
-Select entry 6E2Q and remove all chains except for A, you can do that by selecting each chain and using the ``Delete selected atoms`` button in the ``Build`` menu.
+Select entry 1FGK and remove all chains except for B, you can do that by selecting each chain and using the ``Delete selected atoms`` button in the ``Build`` menu.
 Preprocess remaining chain with ``Protein Preparation Wizard`` using the same options as before.

 ::

 e. **Merge**.
-Select the preprocessed 6E2Q and ligand entries, then right click and ``Merge`` into one entry.
+Select the preprocessed 1FGK and ligand entries, then right click and ``Merge`` into one entry.
+The ligand can be placed anywhere in the system, since PELE will automatically move it to the simulation box.

 .. image:: ../img/outin_1e.png
   :width: 400